publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch6A/schXIX/pt1/m__us_usc_t42_s300aa–1.md

  __Evaluation of Program; Study and Report to Congress__

     [Pub.
-L. 101–239, title VI, § 6601(t)][/us/pl/101/239/s6601/t], Dec.
+L. 101–239, title VI][/us/pl/101/239/tVI], § 6601(t), Dec.
 19, 1989, [103 Stat.
 2293][/us/stat/103/2293], as amended by [Pub.
-L. 102–168, title II, § 201(b)][/us/pl/102/168/s201/b], Nov.
+L. 102–168, title II][/us/pl/102/168/tII], § 201(b), Nov.
 26, 1991, [105 Stat.
 1103][/us/stat/105/1103], directed the Secretary of Health and Human Services to evaluate the National Vaccine Injury Compensation Program under this subchapter and report results of such study to Committee on Energy and Commerce of House of Representatives and Committee on Labor and Human Resources of Senate not later than Jan.
 1, 1993.

  __Related Studies__

     [Pub.
-L. 99–660, title III, § 312][/us/pl/99/660/s312], Nov.
+L. 99–660, title III][/us/pl/99/660/tIII], § 312, Nov.
 14, 1986, [100 Stat.
 3779][/us/stat/100/3779], directed Secretary of Health and Human Services, not later than 3 years after the effective date of this title (see Effective Date note above), to conduct, through studies by the Institute of Medicine of the National Academy of Sciences or other appropriate nonprofit private groups or associations, a review of pertussis vaccines and related illnesses and conditions and MMR vaccines, vaccines containing material intended to prevent or confer immunity against measles, mumps, and rubella disease, and related illnesses and conditions, make specific findings and report these findings in the Federal Register not later than 3 years after the effective date of this title, and at the same time these findings are published in the Federal Register, propose regulations as a result of such findings, and not later than 42 months after the effective date of this title, promulgate such proposed regulations with such modifications as may be necessary after opportunity for public hearing.

  __Study of Other Vaccine Risks__

 [Pub.
-L. 99–660, title III, § 313][/us/pl/99/660/s313], Nov.
+L. 99–660, title III][/us/pl/99/660/tIII], § 313, Nov.
 14, 1986, [100 Stat.
 3781][/us/stat/100/3781], provided that:

 >     “(a) __Study.—__